Xomega-Net/Xomega.Docs/docs/tutorial/4-security/6-blazor-wasm.md

 /* added-lines-end */
 ```

-First, we validate the data object properties, and report any client-side errors.
+First, we validate the data object properties and report any client-side errors.

-Then we call the `RestServices.Authenticate` method from the `AdventureWorks.Client.Common` package with the supplied user name and password.
+Then we call the `RestServices.Authenticate` method from the `AdventureWorks.Client.Common` package with the supplied username and password.
 This method, in turn, calls the `authentication` REST endpoint to get an access token, constructs a `ClaimsPrincipal` from it, and updates the `HttpClient` to use this token for any subsequent service calls.

-In order to apply the current principal to the Blazor WebAssembly project, the Xomega project template provided a class `AuthStateProvider`, which implements the Blazor's `AuthenticationStateProvider` service as a singleton, and allows setting the current principal.
+To apply the current principal to the Blazor WebAssembly project, the Xomega project template provided a class `AuthStateProvider`, which implements the Blazor's `AuthenticationStateProvider` service as a singleton, and allows setting the current principal.

 After a successful login, the view redirects you to the URL supplied in the `redirectUri` parameter, or to the root page.

 ### Removing anonymous authentication

-By default the WebAssembly project was set up to get an access token using *anonymous* user in the main `Program.cs`, so we need to remove that code, as shown below.
+By default the WebAssembly project was set up to get an access token using an *anonymous* user in the main `Program.cs`, so we need to remove that code, as shown below.

 ```cs title="Program.cs"
 public class Program